 Myself, Valerie, Sofie, Doug and Keiren (I think) from Broome, Jennifer and Lawrence from New South Wales, Doug the Canadian and the 3 other backpackers set off.
-The other 25 or so people decided to keep walking the track and not take this deviation.So off we went.
-The climb was not so difficult, over broken boulders near the summit, but a little easier than the climb to Cradle Mountain in my opinion, but others had a different opinion.
+The other 25 or so people decided to keep walking the track and not take this deviation.
+The climb was not so difficult, over broken boulders near the summit, but a little easier than the climb to Cradle Mountain in my opinion.
+Others thought the climb was more difficult.
 Once again the views were stunning over the alpine region with many lakes visible.

-By lunch we were back in the hut for a quick feed and drink before setting off to our overnight destination of Windermere Hut which we reached just before 3pm.
-Its located next to Windermere Lake, so after dinner we walked around the lake area looking for Platypus or Wombats but nothing but Wallabies and a couple of noisy Green Parrots.
+By lunch we were back in the hut for a quick feed and drink before setting off to our overnight destination of Windermere Hut.
+It was 3pm when we all arrived.
+The hut is located next to Windermere Lake.
+After dinner several of us went for a short walk in search of Platypus or Wombats.
+All we found were Wallabies and a couple of noisy Green Parrots.